RobbertGroenendijk/Houdini_snippets/HDA/README.md

 # HDA
-A collection of HDAs (Houdini Digital Asset)
+A collection of HDAs (Houdini Digital Asset).